stpv221/Shadow-4.0/README.md

 1. Clone this Github repo
 2. cd into the directory of this repo
-3. Run `bash ./RunClient.sh` and wait for it to finish compiling
+3. Run `./gradlew runClient` and wait for it to finish compiling